Snixy Kitchen

 INSTRUCTIONS

-• In a medium bowl, sift together the dry ingredients: almond flour, sweet rice flour, cornstarch, and salt. if making the chocolate variation, mix in the cocoa powder as well.
+• In a medium bowl, sift together the dry ingredients: almond flour, sweet rice flour, cornstarch, and salt.

 • In the bowl of a stand mixer or a medium bowl with a hand mixer, cream together the butter and sugar until completely combined, 1-2 minutes.

 • With the mixer on low, slowly add the dry ingredients, scraping down the sides, mixing until the dough comes together and is pliable.
-For the chocolate chunk orange variation, fold in the chocolate chunks.
+If using, fold in the chocolate chunks.

 • You can either roll the dough out for cut-out shortbread cookies (squares or rectangles look nice!) or roll the dough into a log for slice-and-bake shortbread cookies.
 Decide how you want to make them and see the instructions below.